For Kids: NO TAXATION WITHOUT REPRESENTATION!

-The Government of Great Britain, Parliament, still needed money to pay off the cost of the Seven Years War, known in the colonies as the French and Indian War.
-They believed that the colonists should help pay this cost since much of the fighting was done to defend them.
+The government of Great Britain, Parliament, still needed money to pay off the cost of the Seven Years War, known in the colonies as the French and Indian War.
+They believed the colonists should help pay this cost since much of the fighting was done to defend them.

-The Sugar Act had not generated enough money, so Parliament passed the Stamp Act.
-While the Sugar Act did not cause too much concern other than in New England, The Stamp Act brought about huge protests.
+The Sugar Act had not generated enough money, so in 1765, Parliament passed the Stamp Act.
+While the Sugar Act did not cause too much concern other than in New England, the Stamp Act brought about huge protests.

 Stamp Act Congress: As the uproar against the Stamp Act grew, colonial leaders created a special congress - a Stamp Act Congress.
 Individual colonies sent delegates to New York City to attend a meeting of this special congress.

 The delegates drew up a petition protesting the Stamp Act, giving their reasons, and demanding this law be repealed.
-They sent this petition to Parliament back in England.
+They sent this petition, with Ben Franklin, to Parliament back in England.

 This was very important.
 It clearly demonstrated that the colonies could and would speak with one voice.